Doing Business Here

 The Cost of Doing Business

-- The region’s largest electricity provider, Indiana Michigan Power (AEP), has an average industrial rate of 5.42 cents/kWh, 22 percent below the national average.
+- The region’s largest electricity provider, Indiana Michigan Power (AEP), has an average industrial rate below the national average.
+Click here to see Indiana Rates & Tariffs.

-- Indiana ranks eighth in best tax environments in the United States and the best in the Midwest, based on the 2016 State Business Tax Climate Index by the Tax Foundation.
+- Indiana ranks 10 in best tax environments in the United States and the best in the Midwest, based on the 2020 State Business Tax Climate Index by the Tax Foundation.

 - Our area offers the second-lowest workers’ compensation rates and the 14th-lowest unemployment insurance rates in the nation and the lowest in the Midwest.